 These pieces of legislation guarantee that individuals with disabilities will have access to the things that most people take for granted: a free appropriate public education; meaningful work in the community; easy access to public places; and support to address unique, individual needs.
-The legislation is also intended to facilitate the coordination of services across the systems and professional disciplines serving infants and toddlers with disabilities and their families.
-This emphasis on listening to families and building partnerships to provide supports and services is the focus of the sessions in this volume.
+The legislation is also intended to facilitate the coordination of services across the diverse service systems and professional disciplines that serve infants and toddlers with disabilities and their families.
+This emphasis of welcoming individuals with disabilities and their families in inclusive settings, along with their peers who do not have disabilities, is the focus of this volume.